jagadeesh342/CMOS-inverter-layout/README.md

 # Project Description :
 This project involves designing and simulating an inverter layout using the Magic VLSI tool.
-    The goal is to understand the layout design process, including creating a layout for an inverter circuit, ensuring design rule compliance, and simulating the design to verify its functionality.
+    The goal is to understand the layout design process, including creating a layout for an inverter circuit, ensuring design rule compliance, and simulating the design to verify its functionality(switch level circuit).

 ## Features :